marcvaldez/Socket-Programming-Tutorial/README.md

 Gets the amount of data that has been received from the network and is available to be read.

 #### Blocking
-Determines the blocking mode of the socket.
+Gets or sets the blocking mode of the socket. `true` by default.

 #### Connected
 Is `true` if the socket is connected.